Sebastian-TheDataDetective/Data_Analysis_Portfolio/README.md

 Finally, this repository serves as a means to showcase my data skills, and a platform to share my projects and track my progress in data analytics.

 # Projects
-## Project 1: Explore a Dataset on Energy Usage and Draw Your First Conclusion
+## Project 1: Explore a Dataset on Energy Usage and Draw Your First Conclusions